'We are officially hostages.' How the Israeli kibbutz of Nir Oz embodied Hamas hostage strategy

 Sagui Dekel-Chen was tinkering in the kibbutz machine shop when he saw the armed intruders and raced to a rooftop for a better look.
 His voice message to the community WhatsApp group was tense: "I believe there are gunshots inside the kibbutz.
 Everybody: Lock your doors and whoever has a weapon arm yourself."

-Dekel-Chen, an Israeli-American, ran home, helped his pregnant wife and their two daughters into the safe room end rigged the door so it couldn’t be opened from the outside.
-Then the 35-year-old father borrowed a gun and prepared to defend the kibbutz with the rest of the community security volunteers, according to his father, Jonathan Dekel-Chen.
+Dekel-Chen, an Israeli-American, ran home, helped his pregnant wife and their two daughters into the safe room and rigged the door so it couldn't be opened from the outside.
+The 35-year-old father then borrowed a gun and prepared to defend the kibbutz with the rest of the community security volunteers, according to his father, Jonathan Dekel-Chen.

 By then, almost everyone was in their safe rooms.
 Nearly every Israeli household has one of these rooms, which are designed as shelters against Hamas rockets.
 But in communities near Gaza, like Nir Oz, they are stocked with particular care, often with beds, food, water and spare batteries, and residents use them routinely.
 Few have locks.

-Note: A previous version of this story corrected the number of hostages freed during the truce by militants to 105, not 110.